 How Much Does It Cost To Provide Services?

-With Key Medium, our team and company dollars go farther.
+With Key Medium, our team and company dollars go further.
 It costs us a dime on the dollar to help one family find food, learn about food benefits, find an education program, or learn about a career path.
 We believe that our hard work in this area is paying off, even if we don’t have hard indicators of a return in terms of profit.
-Our model is focused more on our ROI+I model, or return on investment + impact, meaning we seek value, growth, and impact as a triple-bottom-line business.
+Our human-centered, strengths-based approach is centered around the United Nations SDGs and our ROI+I model, or return on investment + impact, meaning we seek value, growth, and impact as a triple-bottom-line business.